 Fear is a destructive, enslaving emotion that, when fed, pushes us farther from the life God desires for us.
 The more we give in to it, the uglier and more selfish our behavior becomes until we bear little resemblance to our generous and loving Savior Jesus Christ.

-We all remember the Great Recession of 2008 that leveled countless Americans.
+We remember the Great Recession of 2008 that leveled countless Americans.
 Banks collapsed, over 2.6 million lost their jobs, and almost four million saw their homes in foreclosure.

 We were living in Kansas City at the time, and though our neighborhood hadn’t been hit as hard as those in Los Angeles, Detroit, or Orlando, the devastation was obvious.
 Piles of furniture and other belongings littered the sidewalks and red foreclosure or for sale by auction signs stood in numerous lawns—evidence of loss, financial ruin, and deeply hurting families.
 Fear dominated.
 People worried the economy might never bounce back and began to fill their pantries and basements with canned foods and dry goods.
 Anxiety and survivalism rose dramatically while charitable giving plummeted—at a time when millions of Americans desperately needed aid.
 Maybe you were one of those desperate Americans, or maybe you joined in the stockpile craze.
 As we’ve seen again and again, chaos and need can trigger fear, and fear can lead to hoarding and selfishness.
 To apathy and isolation.